piurafunk/fun-earthed-arcana/Writerside/topics/Orc.md

 Orcs are, on average, tall and broad.
 They have gray skin, ears that are small and slightly pointed, and prominent lower canines that resemble small tusks.
-Young orcs are often told about their ancestors’ ancient conflicts with elves in forests, dwarves under mountains, and invaders from evil planes of existence.
+Young orcs are often told about their ancestors' ancient conflicts with elves in forests, dwarves under mountains, and invaders from evil planes of existence.
-Inspired by those tales, young orcs often wonder when Gruumsh will call on them to match the heroic deeds of their ancestors, and if they will prove worthy of the One-Eyed God’s grace.
+Inspired by those tales, young orcs often wonder when Gruumsh will call on them to match the heroic deeds of their ancestors, and if they will prove worthy of the One-Eyed God's grace.

 ## Orc Traits